seanb118/seanb118/README.md

 👀 I’m interested in Machine Learning / Computer Vision, Bioinformatics Research - ATAC-Seq Analysis etc..

-🌱 I’m currently looking for opportunities in Data Science and Bioinformatics.

 📫 How to reach me: 510-3659409 / seanbai@berkeley.edu

 <!---